WANGJumbo571/showbmp/README.md

 # showbmp

-showbmp is a small visual studio programs that show images on a windows file system.
+showbmp is a small visual studio project that shows images on a windows file system.